50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The transition property in CSS3 allows for a smooth transition between two states of an element over a specified duration and can only transition between two states.
-The animation property, on the other hand, allows for more complex animations with keyframes, multiple steps, and timing functions.
+However, the animation property enables more intricate animations with timing functions, numerous phases, and keyframes.
+Transitions are best suited for simple changes in properties, while animations provide more control and creativity for intricate visual effects and sequences.

 45. Explain the concept of CSS inheritance and how it affects style propagation.